Detoxification Through Movement: Yoga, Breathwork, and Somatic Release

 - Allowing spontaneous release

-People often report feeling lighter, clearer, or more grounded after somatic release—even if they can’t explain why.
-The body knows how to release when given the right conditions.
+Many people say they feel lighter, clearer, or more grounded after somatic release, even if they are not sure why.
+The body knows how to let go when it has the right support.

 How These Practices Work Together